 How do you use open shelving in a kitchen?

-If you're wondering how to use open shelving in a kitchen, be sure to work to the full proportions of the room, to create maximum impact.
+If you're wondering how to use open shelving in a kitchen or small kitchen storage ideas, be sure to work to the full proportions of the room, to create maximum impact.
 A floor-to-ceiling unit, with sturdy, adjustable shelves and minimal fixtures will offer a strong, enticing look and act as an excellent anchor and display.

 In smaller rooms, including living areas and kitchens, open shelving can be an effective way of creating storage without appearing to eat too much space.